+Tie Breaker Rules

+In case of a tie, the percent clay content of the first soil texture sample will be used.
+The individual with the clay content closest to the actual value will win.
+If a tie still exists, the clay content of the second sample will be compared, followed by the third, fourth, fifth, and sixth if necessary.

 Component 3: Identification of soil features

 All contestants will submit answers on the identification of soil features.
 This exam will be a multiple choice exam and each contestant will receive a percentage for this component based on the number of features properly identified.
 Questions might also include interpretations of these soil features.
 Points will be assigned for each question (Table 4).